BugRed/login-jwt-nextjs/README.md

 ### Extras

-  Create a file called .env*.local in the project root to store the JWT key Name the key as JWT_SECRET
+  Create a file called `.env*.local` in the project root to store the JWT key name the key as `JWT_SECRET`
   EX:
   ```bash
   JWT_SECRET={password]